marielle-lopez/flow/README.md

 - Added `isCompleted` property to tasks in the backend to track a task's completion status
 - Created `RefreshContext` to prevent the bad habit of prop drilling, which is used to re-render the `TaskList` component whenever a tasks-related change occurs
 - Set default date of date input in `TaskForm` component to current day's date using `currentDate` function
+- Allowed a task's completion status to be changed on the frontend (i.e., ticked off or unticked) and have such change reflected in the backend (`isCompleted` property of a task is updated accordingly)
+  - Ran into a funny issue with validating boolean values on the backend, which is explained in this [Medium post](https://nieldw.medium.com/the-problem-with-doing-bean-validation-on-a-java-boolean-52988ec2e0e5)
+  - Appropriate styling is also applied to completed tasks and checkbox inputs now have `defaultChecked` attribute to ensure they are ticked if a task's `isCompleted` value is `true`

 ### 5 March 2024